0.9 C

 During this time, Bromma Church was built alongside Munsö Church and Solna Church.
 These churches added to the diverse collection of round church architecture in medieval Sweden, which is a unique and intriguing architectural style.

 Bromma Church has experienced numerous additions and renovations over the ages, reflecting changes in both architectural design and religious customs.
-As such, every alteration contributes a new dimension to its historical story, making it an essential destination for both history buffs and architecture connoisseurs.
+As such, each alteration adds a new dimension to its historical story, making it an essential destination for both history buffs and architecture connoisseurs.

 Strategic construction and defense

 The church designed its strategic layout to safeguard the Mälar region.
-At the time, the defense network included the higher waterline of Lake Mälaren as an essential component.
-It was one of three fortified round churches, along with Munsö and Solna, that strengthened the area’s defenses against possible attacks.
-Its strategic significance gives its historical significance an additional dimension.
+At the time, the defense network incorporated the higher waterline of Lake Mälaren as an essential component.
+Three fortified round churches, including this one, Munsö, and Solna, strengthened the area’s defenses against possible attacks.
+The church’s strategic position enhances its historical significance with an additional dimension.

 Bromma churchyard: A place of remembrance